 The Nashville Career Advancement Center works with individuals to explore career options, decide on a direction, target a career or industry, then strategize and market oneself for the job search.

-Nashville OIC provides GED Preparation, Computer Training, and Job Placement to participants of the Music City Center Workforce Development Program.
+Nashville OIC provides HiSET Preparation, Computer Training, and Job Placement to participants of the Music City Center Workforce Development Program.

 JUMP’s mission is to empower merchants and residents to promote and preserve the Jefferson Street community.

 Each year, Dollar General employees purchase and wrap Christmas gifts for the children of Nashville OIC students through its Angel Tree program.

 Clark Memorial graciously allows Nashville OIC to hold its Graduation ceremony at its facilities the fourth Sunday in June.

 Volunteers from Fifty Forward RSVP tutor students and provide other support in the OIC office.

 Fifty Forward RSVP serves as a volunteer center for adults 55 and older.
 This corps of volunteers believes in changing lives and making a difference in our community.
 RSVP volunteers provide meaningful service to more than 70 nonprofit agencies, public organizations, and elementary schools in Davidson and Williamson counties.
 Fifty Forward RSVP matches prospective volunteers to partner organizations in a simple process.

 Every summer, Nashville OIC hosts a Summer Youth Basketball and Cheerleading Camp at the Watkins Park Community Center.
 Participants make friends, practice their sports and cheerleading skills, and learn about leadership and healthy eating from guest speakers.

 Nashville OIC students receive support to find a job.
 The employers below are some of the companies that have recently hired Nashville OIC students and graduates.